DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

     .run();
 ```

-Note that the [Take screenshot](../guides/basic-guides/interact-with-the-page.md#take-screenshot) and [Resize window](../guides/basic-guides/interact-with-the-page.md#resize-window) features are fully supported in the headless mode.
+Note that [Take screenshot](../guides/basic-guides/interact-with-the-page.md#take-screenshot) and [Resize window](../guides/basic-guides/interact-with-the-page.md#resize-window) are fully supported in headless mode.

 ### Automation Port

-Chrome and Firefox require a remote control port for TestCafe to attach to the browser instance.
-TestCafe automatically assigns a free port but you can specify a custom port via the `cdpPort` argument for Chrome and the `marionettePort` argument for Firefox.
+Chrome and Firefox require a remote control port for TestCafe to attach to a browser instance.
+TestCafe automatically assigns a free port, but you can specify a custom port via the `cdpPort` argument (for Chrome) or the `marionettePort` argument (for Firefox).

 ```sh
 testcafe "chrome:headless:cdpPort=9223" tests/sample-fixture.js